zouantchaw/ruby-puppy-onl01-seng-ft-032320/README.md

 - Now that we've gotten these methods written out, it is time do a bit of refactoring.
-Rather than pushing `self` into the `@@all` variable inside of `#initialize`, we're extract this action into its own method.
+Rather than pushing `self` into the `@@all` variable inside of `#initialize`, we're extracting this action into its own method.
 Call this method `#save`.
 The method should handle the task of pushing `self` into `@@all`.
   Once written, update your code in `#initialize` so that it uses `#save`.